heiner/heiner.github.com/_posts/2026-08-18-random-samples.md

     $$2^{-53}$$.
 A full implementation should probably special-case both `w == 0.0` and `w == 1.0`.

-Other versions exist, including for sampling from non-uniform distributions.
-Your favorite LLM will happily explain all about them.
+There are other interesting variants of reservoir sampling, e.g., sampling from non-uniform distributions.
+But let's end with something a bit farther afield that deserves to be better known.

 ## Online shuffling

-There is a related idea that is underappreciated.

 Let's say we have a large dataset (e.g., a table in SQL) which comes in the form